ammarhakim/gkyl-doc/source/gkyl/App/Gk/Gyrokinetics.rst

      - Species mass
      - 1.0
    * - lower
-     - VDIM length table with lower-left velocity space coordinates -
+     - VDIM-length table with lower-left velocity space coordinates -
    * - upper
-     - VDIM length table with upper-right velocity space coordinates -
+     - VDIM-length table with upper-right velocity space coordinates -
    * - cells
-     - VDIM length table with number of velocity space cells -
+     - VDIM-length table with number of velocity space cells -
    * - decompCuts
      - **NOT CURRENTLY SUPPORTED**, no processor decomposition in velocity space allowed
      -
    * - init
-     - Function with signature ``function(t,xn)`` that initializes the species distribution function.
-This function must return a single value, :math:`f(x,v,t=0)` at ``xn``, which is a NDIM vector.
+     - Specifies how to initialize the species distribution function.
+Use a Projection plugin (see `Projections <https://gkeyll.readthedocs.io/en/latest/gkyl/App/Projection/projection.html>`_), or a function with signature ``function(t,xn)`` that return a single value, :math:`f(t=0,xn[0],xn[1],...)`, where ``xn`` is a NDIM vector.
      -
+   * - evolve
+     - If set to ``false`` the species distribution function is not evolved.
+In this case, only initial conditions for this species will be written to file.
+     - true
+   * - bcx
+     - Length two table with BCs in X direction.
+See details on BCs below.
+     - { }
+   * - bcy
+     - Length two table with BCs in Y direction.
+Only needed if CDIM>1
+     - { }
+   * - bcz
+     - Length two table with BCs in Z direction.
+Only needed if CDIM>2
+     - { }
+   * - coll
+     - Collisions plugin.
+See `Collisions models in Gkeyll <https://gkeyll.readthedocs.io/en/latest/gkyl/App/Collisions/collisionModels.html>`_.
+     -
+   * - source
+     - Specifies a source that is added to the RHS on every timestep.
+Use a Projection plugin (see `Projections <https://gkeyll.readthedocs.io/en/latest/gkyl/App/Projection/projection.html>`_), or a function with signature ``function(t,xn)`` that return a single value, :math:`S(t,xn[0],xn[1],...)`, where ``xn`` is a NDIM vector.
+     -
+   * - diagnosticMoments
+     - List of moments to compute for diagnostics.
+See below for list of moments supported.
+     - { }
+   * - diagnosticIntegratedMoments
+     - List of integrated moments to compute for diagnostics.
+See below for list of integrated moments supported.
+     - { }
+   * - diagnosticBoundaryFluxMoments
+     - List of boundary flux moments to compute for diagnostics.
+See below for list of moments supported.
+     - { }
+   * - diagnosticIntegratedBoundaryFluxMoments
+     - List of integrated boundary flux moments to compute for diagnostics.
+See below for list of integrated moments supported.
+     - { }

 .. note::